2020 Financial Goals – May Update

 I’m tempted to lock into a 5-year fixed term or get a 5-year variable.
 (We’re currently in a 5-year variable rate mortgage paying under 2%.)

 Thoughts readers?
 Would you stay variable or go fixed for this, my final mortgage term?

 2. Maximize contributions to next year’s TFSAs.

 Since Day 1, we’ve used this account as a retirement account and will do so, for the foreseeable future.

-Although dividend cuts have recently occurred for a few stocks we hold inside these accounts (Inter Pipeline cut their dividend by a whopping 72%; H&R REIT cut their dividend by about 50%), we remain invested in these companies and we continue to DRIP more shares of each commission-free every month and quarter.
+Although dividend cuts have recently occurred for a few stocks we hold inside these accounts (example: Inter Pipeline cut their dividend by a whopping 72%), we remain invested during COVID-19 and we continue to DRIP more shares of what we own commission-free every month and quarter.